 Jonathan Klein (Chair)

-Kate Armstrong B Med, DCH, MPH is the Founder & President of CLAN (Caring & Living As Neighbours), an Australian-based NGO formally associated with the UNDPI/NGO.
+Dr Kate Armstrong B Med, DCH, MPH is the Founder & President of CLAN (Caring & Living as Neighbors), an Australian-based NGO formally associated with the UNDPI/NGO.
 CLAN is committed to a rights-based, community development approach to improving health outcomes for children who are living with chronic health conditions in resource-poor countries.
-CLAN has been involved in supporting efforts to improve quality of life for children living with a range of chronic health conditions (including Congenital Adrenal Hyperplasia, Diabetes, Autism, Osteogenesis Imperfecta, Duchenne Muscular Dystrophy, Nephrotic Syndrome, Systemic Lupus Erythematosis and Rheumatic Heart Disease) in multiple low- and middle-income countries over the last decade.
+CLAN has been involved in supporting efforts to improve quality of life for children living with a range of chronic health conditions (including Congenital Adrenal Hyperplasia, Diabetes, Autism, Osteogenesis Imperfecta, Duchenne Muscular Dystrophy, Nephrotic Syndrome, Systemic Lupus Erythematosus and Rheumatic Heart Disease) in multiple low- and middle-income countries over the last decade.

 With a background in clinical and public health medicine, Kate has been involved in the work of CLAN since 2004, and passionate about international advocacy efforts to promote children and adolescents within the global Non-Communicable Disease (NCD) discourse since 2010.
 CLAN founded NCD Child as an independent global coalition and platform for ongoing advocacy and action after the September 2011 UN High Level Meeting on NCDs.
 CLAN was the inaugural Secretariat of NCD Child, and Kate was proud to serve as Founding Chair of NCD Child from 2011 to 2014.